jhpyle/docassemble/_docs/config.md

 This is the directory in which uploaded files are stored.
 If you are using a [multi-server arrangement], this needs to point to a central network drive.

+## packages

+This is the directory in which **docassemble** extension packages are installed.
+The PYTHONUSERBASE environment variable is set to this value and [pip] is called with `--install-option=--user`.
+When Python looks for packages, it will look here.
+This is normally `~/.local`, but it is a good practice to avoid using the web server user's home directory.

+## packagecache

+When [pip] runs, it needs a directory in which to cache files.
+The XDG_CACHE_HOME environment variable is set to this value.
+This is normally `~/.cache`, but it is a good practice to avoid using the web server user's home directory.

+On Mac and Windows, make sure that the web server user has a home directory to which [pip] can write.
+(See pip/utils/appdirs.py.)

 ## webapp